interaminense/react-portfolio-behance/README.md

 ## How to create your Portfolio using this component?

-1. Fork this repository;
+1. Fork this repository
 2. Clone the forked repository to your local machine:
 `git clone https://github.com/YOUR_USERNAME/react-portfolio-behance.git`
-3. install the project dependencies by typing `npm install`
+3. Install the project dependencies by typing `npm install`
-4. If you change the name of your repository, change the `const URL_DEFAULT` inside the` App.js` file to the name of your repository;
+4. If you change the name of your repository, change the `const URL_DEFAULT` inside the` App.js` file to the name of your repository
 5. Change the component parameters:
 ```html
 <Portfolio user={YOUR_USERNAME} apiKey={YOUR_APIKEY} showFeatured />
 ```

-## Do I need to pass an apiKey?
+## Do I need to pass an API Key?

-By default, the component uses a *apiKey* but each *apiKey* is limited **150** requests per hour, when exceeded, you will receive status code **429**.
-So it would be ideal to create a new *apiKey* to use with your Portfolio.
+By default, the component uses a *API Key* but each *API Key* is limited **150** requests per hour, when exceeded, you will receive status code **429**.
+So it would be ideal to create a new *API Key* to use with your Portfolio.

-Learn more about all the documentation offered by Behance [https://www.behance.net/dev](https://www.behance.net/dev).
+Learn more about all the documentation offered by [Behance](https://www.behance.net/dev).

 <img src="https://raw.githubusercontent.com/interaminense/react-portfolio-behance/master/imgs-readme/print-2.png" />